Dumping rubbish or unwanted items in the street or on open land – fly tipping – is illegal.

 When we receive a report about fly tipping we aim to have the rubbish removed within seven working days.

 It could take more than seven days if hazardous waste is involved.
 For example, we'd have to get specialist contractors to remove things like asbestos or chemical substances.

-If you're the landowner but you can't remove the fly tipping, we can remove it for you.
-We'll invoice you for the cost of doing this.
+If the tipping is on private land, we'll contact the land owner to tell them it needs removing.
+If you're the landowner but you can't remove the fly tipping, we can remove it for you but we'll charge you the cost of doing this.

 If we can prove who carried out the fly tipping we can fine or prosecute them and seize any vehicles involved.